2000 Pennsylvania House of Representatives election: Democratic primary upsets in Philadelphia

 In the 180th legislative district, Democratic incumbent Benjamin Ramos was defeated by Angel Cruz, who went on to easily win the general election.
 In the 197th legislative district, Democratic incumbent Andrew J. Carn was defeated by Jewell Williams, who also went on to easily win the general election.

 60th legislative district

-In the 60th legislative district, incumbent Tim Pesci was defeated for re-election by 25-year-old Republican Jeff Coleman, in spite of the district being 70% Democratic.
+In the 60th legislative district, incumbent Tim Pesci was defeated in his re-election bid by 25-year-old Republican Jeff Coleman, in spite of the district being 70% Democratic.
 Bill DeWeese, the House Democratic Leader, said that Pesci had run a "condescending" race against Coleman, calling his opponent "Jeffy" and describing Coleman's campaign volunteers as "the Children from the Corn," referring to the horror film.

 189th legislative district

 In the 189th legislative district, Democratic incumbent Joseph W. Battisto was defeated by Republican Kelly Lewis.
 Battisto attempted a comeback in a 2002 special election for the 176th legislative district, but lost to Mario Scavello.